 The city of the ‘Seven Hills’ is a gastronomic destination par excellence with many restaurants to choose from and flavors from all over the world.
 But if what you really want to know is where to find delicious artisan bread, then you have to take a look at this brief itinerary dedicated to bakeries in Lisbon.

 From spaces steeped in tradition to others where innovation dominates , the city’s pastry offer has seen something of a renaissance.
-The focus on slow fermentation and national products is constant and the result couldn’t be better.
+The focus on slow fermentation and national products is a constant and the result couldn’t be better.

 São Roque Bakery